Goldstream Formation: Description

+Gold mining dredge at Cripple Creek, Alaska mining cut circa 1942.
+On far right, intact and unslumped section exposed in highwall of cut. uppermost, light-colored layer is part of Ready Bullion Formation underlain by dark-colored layer of its Giddings Forest Bed.
+Light-colored Goldstream Formation resting on thin, dark-colored, and less well exposed layer of Eva Formation (Eva Forest Bed).
+Between the Eva Forest Bed and bench, on which sheds rest, consists of Gold Hill Loess.
+Dawson Cut forest Bed at base is concealed beneath accumulated slump sediments.
+Bench at base of mining cut consists of gold-bearing Pliocene fluvial gravels.
+As is typical, mining cut that is directly befined and left of gold dredged is badly slumped and jumbled.

 Goldstream Formation is the most widespread of the silty deposits that once were haphazardly mapped together in the past as either the now abandoned Alaska muck, Alaska silt, or muck of Alaska, region.
 The Goldstream Formation varies in thickness from 10-23 m in creek and stream bottoms where it lies uncomfortably on either fluvial, gold-bearing gravels of the Cripple and Fox formations or the forest bed of the Dawson Cut Formation.
 Its greatest thickness, up to 35 m, is within the middle valley slopes where it uncomfortably overlies the Eva Formation.
 Where the Eva formation has been removed by erosion, the Goldstream Formation uncomfortably overlies the Gold Hill Loess.
 Further upslope, it thins to 1.5-5 mand laterally merges with Fairbank Loess that blankets the surrounding uplands.
 The Goldstream Formation is overlain conformably by either the Engineer Loess or Ready Bullion Formation.